5of12/cacophony/README.md

 `Gesture Managers` bring together an action and a gesture, provide them with data and control updates.
 These are the basic entry point to the system.
 The gesture manager provides the interface between Cacophony gestures and the application.

 `Consumers` hook into the action events that are routed via the `Gesture Manager`.

-These are optional components that demonstrate how you might interface with the gestures to get different effects.
+These are optional components that demonstrate how you to interface with gestures to get different effects.
+Examples of Consumers for Animation, Audio and Unity Events are found in `cacophony/GestureSystem/Consumers`:

+* `GestureConsumerAnimator.cs`
+* `GestureConsumerAudio.cs`
+* `GestureConsumerUnityEvents.cs`

 ### Creating New Gestures - A Hand Gesture Example